dotherightthing/gsheet-search/README.md

 ### 4. Configure the web app

 1. Open the Apps Script editor
-2. Paste in the contents of *demo/Code.js*
+2. Paste in the contents of [demo/Code.js](https://raw.githubusercontent.com/dotherightthing/gsheet-search/main/demo/Code.js)
-3. Edit the contents to suit your spreadsheet
+3. Edit `gsConfig` to suit your spreadsheet

 ### 5. Share the spreadsheet with any editors and app users